DanielPickens/Prophecy/README.md

 ## Todo

-Add open telemetry auto instrumentation to the gem
+- Add open telemetry auto instrumentation to the gem

-Add a gemspec to the gem.
+- Add a gemspec to the gem.

-Set up workflows.
+- Set up ci/cd workflows

-Add dependencies of the local gem to a rails plugin/engine in a gemfile.
+- Add dependencies of the local gem to a rails plugin/engine in a gemfile.

 ## License